richardcom/tp/docs/DeveloperGuide.md

 Step 4.
 The edit command is executed and the stocking of the original book in the model will be updated.

-##### Given below is an example usage scenario of how the stocking command will be executed,
+##### Given below is an example usage scenario of how the stocking command will be executed.

+The diagram describes the process in Step 2.

 Step 1.
 The user types `Stock n/Guns`, and the logic manager calls the library parser, which calls the stock command parser.